jkeohan/scatterplot-workshop/README.md

 **Starter Code:** [D3 - Vertical Legend - Starter](https://codepen.io/jkeohan/pen/qxYeNj?editors=0010)

-One important feature of any visualization is the ability to quicky associate the data based on a property value.
-Thus far the visual has in part achieved this by assigning the countries a specific color based on their region.
+One important feature of any visualization is the ability to quicky associate the data based on a related property value.
+Thus far the scatterplot has, in part, achieved this by assigning the countries a specific color based on their region.
 This relationship however has not yet been conveyed to the user and a legend is the best way to quickly establish this association.

 ### Append An SVG